Primetalk/SynapseGrid/docs/README.EN.md

 Working with state
 ------------------

-Till now, all examples operated only with data, that was coming to the input contact.Result wasn't stored or transmitted anywhere.
+Till now, all examples operated only with data, that was coming to the input contact.
+The result wasn't stored or transmitted anywhere.
 We used "pure" immutable functions without side-effects.
 This functions has a lot of useful characteristics.
-For example, we could easily parallel processing.
+For example, we could easily parallel data processing.
 There's no need to recreate system to perform another data processing — on-start creation will be enough.
-There's no need to debug systems like this - absence of inside state and side-effects, makes determinate (defined only by input data) result.
+Also, there's no need to debug systems like this - the absence of inside state and side-effects, makes determinate (defined only by input data) result.

-If data processing logic requires state save - the most obvious solution to use variable inside function to store state.
+If data processing logic requires state save - the most obvious solution to use variable inside a function to store the state.
 For instance:

 <pre>